-a.
 Sensitive and personal information should only be provided to people, either within or outside the College, who are authorised to have access to it.
-For further information see 2.60 Policy - Privacy.
+For further information see PO-BEG-400 Privacy policy.

-b.
 You should always exercise caution and sound judgment in discussing the personal information of students, parents, staff and other people with other School employees.
 Normally information should be limited to those who need to know in order to conduct their duties, or to those who can assist in carrying out the College's work because of their expertise.